 Because people still inaccurately connect AIDS with immorality, they say, “Oh, those high statistics are happening because unfaithfulness is happening in marriage.”
 True, that's part of the answer.
-But only 35% of new infections are happening in marriage because of unfaithfulness.
-The remaining 65% is happening through discordant sero-conversion.
+But only 35 percent of new infections are happening in marriage because of unfaithfulness.
+The remaining 65 percent is happening through discordant sero-conversion.

 Isn't it true that most transmission is through sexual means?

 It is, but what are you telling a person who was born with HIV?
-You said “most” not “all”.
-The 20%-24% annual HIV transmission percentages that Uganda is currently experiencing through infected mother-to-child transmission are not small percentages.
+You said most, not all.
+The 20 to 24 percent annual HIV transmission percentages that Uganda is currently experiencing through infected mother-to-child transmission are not small percentages.
 That is the problem with moral absolutes.
 The word “most” conceals what is very dangerous.
 Even two people getting infected is not good.
 Besides, if two people out of every 100 are getting infected because of unsafe blood, injections or unsafe circumcision, and you have two to four million people who are HIV positive in a given community or country, how many are those?
 It would only make sense if we are only 100 people who are HIV positive and it's only two of us who have become HIV positive through non-sexual means of HIV transmission.
 But if they're saying that two percent of all HIV infections are non-sexually transmitted, it is two percent of millions, which is an enormous number.
-Besides, one can be infected asexually' and eventually pass on the HIV infection sexually'.
-So in the end, a non-sexually acquired infection that was initially regarded as insignificant' by policymakers becomes a sexually significant HIV transmission.
+Besides, one can be infected asexually and eventually pass on the HIV infection sexually.
+So in the end, a non-sexually acquired infection that was initially regarded as insignificant by policymakers becomes a sexually significant HIV transmission.

 You have augmented ABC with SAVE [Safer practices, Access to treatment and nutrition, Voluntary, routine and stigma-free counseling and testing and the Empowerment of children, youths, women, men, families, communities and nations living with or vulnerable to HIV and AIDS].
 How did you come to incorporate that into your message?

 SAVE came as a realization of what I've already said.
 That we had a message, ABC, that had three problems.
 One, it was inadequate.
 It was only talking about one mode of transmission.
 Even though that mode was and is important, it was and is not everything about HIV infection and transmission.
-And as I've said, having a prevalence rate of 24% coming through mother-to-child infections and transmissions is not small.
-Neither is the 2% coming through contaminated blood related infections, especially when we remember that the 2% will eventually and most probably pass on their HIV infections to others through unsafe and unprotected sex in marriage and outside of marriage.
-What was originally non-sexual' becomes sexual' in the long run.
+And as I've said, having a prevalence rate of 24 percent coming through mother-to-child infections and transmissions is not small.
+Neither is the 2 percent coming through contaminated blood related infections, especially when we remember that the 2 percent will eventually and most probably pass on their HIV infections to others through unsafe and unprotected sex in marriage and outside of marriage.
+What was originally non-sexual becomes sexual in the long run.
 So ABC is inadequate in that sense.
 Thus, concentrating on one mode of transmission when we know there are more modes beyond sex is inadequate, inaccurate and stigmatizing.

 You find flaws in the basic hierarchy of ABC.